Charles the Bald: Reign as emperor

-In 875, after the death of the Emperor Louis II (son of his half-brother Lothair), Charles the Bald, supported by Pope John VIII, traveled to Italy, receiving the royal crown at Pavia and the imperial insignia in Rome on 25 December.
+In 875, after the death of the Emperor LouisII (son of his half-brother Lothair), Charles the Bald, supported by Pope JohnVIII, traveled to Italy, receiving the royal crown at Pavia and the imperial insignia in Rome on 25 December.
 As emperor, Charles combined the mottoes that had been used by his grandfather and father into a single formula: renovatio imperii Romani et Francorum, "renewal of the empire of the Romans and Franks".
 These words appeared on his seal.

-Louis the German, also a candidate for the succession of Louis II, revenged himself by invading and devastating Charles's domains, and Charles had to return hastily to West Francia.
+Louis the German, also a candidate for the succession of LouisII, revenged himself by invading and devastating Charles's domains, and Charles had to return hastily to West Francia.
 After the death of Louis the German (28 August 876), Charles in his turn attempted to seize Louis's kingdom, but was decisively beaten at the Battle of Andernach on 8 October 876.

-In the meantime, John VIII, menaced by the Saracens, was urging Charles to come to his defence in Italy.
+In the meantime, Pope JohnVIII, menaced by the Saracens, was urging Charles to come to his defence in Italy.
 Charles again crossed the Alps, but this expedition was received with little enthusiasm by the nobles, and even by his regent in Lombardy, Boso, and they refused to join his army.
 At the same time Carloman, son of Louis the German, entered northern Italy.
 Charles, ill and in great distress, started on his way back to Gaul, but died while crossing the pass of Mont Cenis at Brides-les-Bains, on 6 October 877.

 Burial and succession

-According to the Annals of St-Bertin, Charles was hastily buried at the abbey of Nantua, Burgundy because the bearers were unable to withstand the stench of his decaying body.
+According to the Annals of St-Bertin, Charles was hastily buried at the abbey of Nantua, Burgundy, because the bearers were unable to withstand the stench of his decaying body.
 A few years later, his remains were transferred to the Abbey of Saint-Denis where he had long wished to be buried, in a porphyry tub which may be the same one known as "Dagobert's tub" (cuve de Dagobert), now in the Louvre.
 It was recorded that there was a memorial brass there that was melted down at the Revolution.

 Charles was succeeded by his son, Louis.
 Charles was a prince of education and letters, a friend of the church, and conscious of the support he could find in the episcopate against his unruly nobles, for he chose his councillors from among the higher clergy, as in the case of Guenelon of Sens, who betrayed him, and of Hincmar of Reims.